William-Verstraeten/adalunatics/index.markdown

 |:------:|:------:|
 |<img src="assets/plots/Chapter_1/Wordcloud.png" width="350" class="left"/> | <img src="assets/plots/Chapter_1/media_cloud.jpeg" width="350" height="350" class="left"/>|

+We then extracted from Quotebank2015-2020 the quotes including the keywords listed below :
 <img src="assets/plots/Chapter_1/Keywords.png" width="600" class="center"/>

 We then extracted all the quotes from quotebank which contained any of these keywords.